bccp/nbodykit/docs/running.rst

 The nbodykit is designed to be run in parallel using the Message Passage Interface (MPI) and the python package `mpi4py`_.
-The executable ``nbkit.py`` can take advantage of multiple processors to run the algorithm in parallel.
+The executable ``nbkit.py`` can take advantage of multiple processors to run algorithms in parallel.
 The usage for running with `n` processors is: